-According to preliminary data from the Bank of Korea, South Korea's gross domestic product (GDP) will grow 1.4% in 2023, in line with the previous estimate.
+According to preliminary data from the Bank of Korea, South Korea's gross domestic product (GDP) in 2023 is expected to grow 1.4%, in line with the previous estimate.
 However, this growth rate is lower than the 2.6% growth in 2022 and 4.3% in 2021; and marks the lowest growth since the 0.7% recorded in 2020 due to the Covid-19 pandemic.

 High interest rates, high inflation and a slowdown in the information technology sector have led to a decline in exports and private spending compared to previous years, the BOK said.
 For the whole of 2023, South Korea's exports are expected to grow 2.8%, down from 3.4% in 2022.

-South Korea's exports have started to decline year-on-year since October 2022 amid a global economic slowdown and aggressive monetary tightening by the United States and major economies around the world to control inflation.
+South Korea's exports have started to decline year-on-year since October 2022 amid the global economic downturn and aggressive monetary tightening by the US and major economies around the world to control inflation.

-According to the BOK's forecast, South Korea's economic growth will reach 2.1% this year.
-Meanwhile, the Organization for Economic Cooperation and Development (OECD) and the International Monetary Fund (IMF) also forecast that the South Korean economy will grow 2.3% in 2024.
+According to the BOK forecast, South Korea's economic growth will reach 2.1% this year.
+Meanwhile, the Organization for Economic Cooperation and Development (OECD) and the International Monetary Fund (IMF) also forecast that the Korean economy will grow 2.3% in 2024.

-Asia's fourth-largest economy has been on a recovery path since shrinking 0.3% in the fourth quarter of 2022 due to tightening monetary policy in major countries, escalating geopolitical tensions, rising household debt and a slowdown in China - South Korea's major trading partner.
+Asia's fourth-largest economy has been on track to recover since shrinking 0.3% in the fourth quarter of 2022 due to tightening monetary policy by major countries, escalating geopolitical tensions, rising household debt and a slowdown in China - South Korea's major trading partner.

 In early January 2024, the BOK decided to keep its key interest rate unchanged at 3.5% for the eighth consecutive time to maintain the economic recovery momentum.
-The rate freeze came after the BOK raised interest rates seven times in a row from April 2022 to January 2023.
+The rate freeze came after the BOK made seven consecutive rate hikes from April 2022 to January 2023.

 Minh Hoa (reported by Hanoi Moi, Bnews)